Servants of the Blessed Sacrament: Marguerite Guillot

-Marguerite Guillot was born December 4, 1815 in Chasselay, Rhône, the youngest child of Jean and Jeanne Boin Guillot.
+Marguerite Guillot was born December 4, 1815, in Chasselay, Rhône, the youngest child of Jean and Jeanne Boin Guillot.
 In February 1840, she recovered from a bout of typhoid fever and the family made a pilgrimage to Our Lady of Fourviere in Lyons in thanksgiving.
 In December 1845 she joined the Third Order of Mary, and in 1853 became the directress.
 Eymard was the group's spiritual director.

 Guillot collaborated with Eymard and became the first superior general for the congregation, which was approved by Pope Pius IX in 1871.
-The Congregation of the Servants of the Blessed Sacrament marks July 31, 1859 as the date of foundation.
+The Congregation of the Servants of the Blessed Sacrament marks July 31, 1859, as the date of foundation.
 Guillot founded houses in Angers and Lyon.
 She died July 7, 1885.

 Congregation

 From France, the Congregation spread throughout the world.
 In 1903 a house was opened in Canada, in Brazil in 1912, and in Australia in 1950.

+United States Community

 The first house in the United States was established in Waterville, Maine, in April 1947, by six sisters from the Canadian foundation.
 In June 1956 a second American foundation was established in Pueblo, Colorado.
 The sisters maintain continuous adoration of the Blessed Sacrament in their communities.
 In 2009, due to lack of vocations, the American sisters asked the help of the sisters in the Philippines so the Congregation could continue its Eucharistic presence and mission in Pueblo.
 Four sisters came.

 In January 1996, a tragedy occurred at the Sisters' convent, located in Waterville, Maine.
 A mentally ill man broke into the convent in the middle of a winter storm, and attacked four of the nine Sisters who lived there.
 Two, including the Mother Superior were killed, while another was so severely injured that she had to be placed in a nursing home.
 The nuns who survived the attack have since died.
 The individual was committed to what was then Augusta Mental Health Institute, now Riverview Psychiatric Hospital, but in June 2013 was granted unsupervised time in the community, despite objections from prosecutors.